3 Deadly Mistakes of Inexperienced Entrepreneurs

 RESEARCH!
 Never guess!

 2. “I’m going to drop out of school/quit my job to free up time for my start-up!”
 OK, first of all, how much money are you making on your start-up?
-Is it guaranteed monthly income, does it cover your monthly expenses(mortgage, insurance, gas, water, heating bills, cable, Internet etc.) and secondly does it raise enough every month to continue to support itself.
+Is it guaranteed monthly income, does it cover your monthly expenses(mortgage brokers london, insurance, gas, water, heating bills, cable, Internet etc.) and secondly does it raise enough every month to continue to support itself.

 Second of all, is this what you want to do for the next 5-10 years?
 Are you giving up your education to because you want to dedicate yourself to your passion or because it’s “guaranteed” to make you more money than your post college career?
 Another questions you should ask yourself is: “Has this venture proved itself to the point where I want to sacrifice my career and lifestyle?”